 For most people, a pressure cooker will do the job of sterilizing without the high cost.
 That makes it worth knowing how to sterilize.
 Let’s have a look at how to sterilize jars and bottles.
 The things that you might sterilize in a pressure cooker include:

-- Glass containing Borosilicate (Pyrex & Mason Jars)
+- A glass containing Borosilicate (Pyrex & Mason Jars)

 - Baby bottles